ibowditch/userdocs/kiosk.md

 *three finger salute* - ctrl-alt-delete, then choose Reboot.
 This will restart the Kiosk safely, and it should be back up and running in a minute or so.

-:::{warning}

-Do not just turn the power off and then on again to reset the Kiosk.
+:::{admonition} Do not turn the power off and then on again to reset the Kiosk
+:class: warning
 If the Kiosk is not shutdown properly, there is a risk that it will be damaged, and it may not restart.
 :::

 ### Kiosk Beeps